 On my last visit, four of us island women got gussied up and took the ferry to neighboring St. John for happy hour and a nice dinner first.
 We were meeting our St. John friend at The Beach Bar and upon walking in, I heard a woman sitting at the bar snort, then make a condescending remark to her male companion, intentionally loud enough for us to hear: “Ha.
 Now that’s a kick.
 There’s some tourists, for ya alright.
 Makeup, smooth hair, and heels… We’re on an island, sweeties.“

-A part of me wanted to whip around and inform her that I was no tourist, but rather an island girl for nearly 10 years now – so there.
+A part of me wanted to whip around and inform her that I was no tourist, but rather an island girl for over 10 years now – so there.
 But I decided it wasn’t worth it, and let it go to enjoy my rare dress-up night with my lovely friends.

 But when I reflect on that particular incident, I realize that the reason it irks me so is because it is reminiscent of so many similar moments I’ve encountered over the years.
 I must say, of all the quirks of island life, this aspect is one that never ceases to disappoint me.
-I’ve lived on a couple of different rocks and without fail, you will always find a group of island residents who treat island life like it’s some sort of private club – one that, unless you adhere to a specific list of their pre-determined requirements, you’re not welcome in, meaning, you’re not really a “true islander”.
-From the way you dress, the manner in which you moved here, how long you’ve lived here, the people you date, the way you speak, the boat/car you drive, the house you live in, who you’re friends with, the hobbies you have, to the cocktails you drink – all are under scrutiny from The Tribunal of Island Judgmentery.
+I’ve lived on a couple of different rocks and without fail, you will always find a group of island residents who treat island life like it’s some sort of private club – one that, unless you adhere to a specific list of their pre-determined requirements, you’re not welcome in, meaning, you’re not really a “true islander.”
+From the way you dress, the manner in which you moved here, how long you’ve lived here, the people you date, the way you speak, the boat/car you drive, the house you live in, who you’re friends with, the hobbies you have, to the cocktails you drink – all are under scrutiny by The Tribunal of Island Judgmentery.

-The Tribunal of Island Judgmentery has one goal: to draw a line in the sand between them, “the real islanders”, and everyone else, apparently all of us “island fakers” out there.
+The Tribunal of Island Judgmentery has one goal: to draw a line in the sand between them, “the real islanders,” and everyone else, apparently all of us “island fakers” out there.
 If you’re living your life on your rock in ways that are inconsistent with how they live theirs – watch out.
 Prepare to be rebuffed, be told you have no idea what you’re talking about, be gossiped about, receive snotty comments publicly (see above), and generally not be accepted into their “exclusive” circles (whether it matters to you or not).

 This website and the content we share has not been free of their arbitration either.
 If a writer shares an experience that a fellow islander cannot relate to or would have handled differently, rather than simply sharing their own perspective in a conversational way, members of The Tribunal of Island Judgmentery immediately note with disdain that a “real” island woman would have done it in some specific, contrasting way (ie. their way).

 It should be noted that there is no winning with The Tribunal of Island Judgmentery either.
-For example, I recently posted a picture of me with a machete on our Facebook page.
+For example, I posted a picture of me with a machete on our Facebook page.
 And though its purpose was simple, light-hearted fun, those in The Tribunal found it necessary to admonish me, noting that a “real” island woman keeps her machete sharp and not so rusty.
 And yet, had I posted the pic with a newer-looking, shinier machete, you better believe The Tribunal would have come in with guns blazing about how “real” island women actually use their machetes and don’t have pretty, polished ones just for show.
 Yes, this is trivial, and it doesn’t really matter in the grand scheme of things, but I mention it only because it speaks to my larger point.

 If we’re being honest with ourselves, we have likely all been guilty of acting in the judgmental ways of The Tribunal at some point in our island lives.
 I confess – I have had times over the years when I’ve deigned not to befriend a newcomer simply because their fantastical ideas of “life in paradise” had yet to be tempered and their starry-eyed gaze was making me gag.
 But the great thing for me that came with creating this site is that it has instilled a sense of island unity in me and helped me to become more accepting of the broad sphere of island lifestyles.
 And really, that’s exactly why I created this site in the first place.

 I’ve always wanted Women Who Live on Rocks to be a community of island women (men welcomed too) who can connect, laugh, and share the unique eccentricities of the island lifestyle that we all know so well.
 I work hard to cultivate content that covers the full arc of the island woman’s experience.
 We have a wide range of women writing for this site: Some have lived on their rock since birth, some for 15 years, some for 5 months.
-Some are originally from the States, some are originally from another island or another country altogether.
+Some are originally from the US, some are originally from another island or another country altogether.
 Some are partying 20-somethings, some are retired 60-somethings.
 Some live a very stateside-esque version of island life with more creature comforts, and some live more on the wild side, roughing it even by island standards.
 But the one thing all of us have in common is that we live on tropical islands – we are, quite literally, Women Who Live on Rocks.
 That is what binds us.
 This is an all inclusive space – every island woman (and man), past, present, and future, is welcome here.

 Snap judgments and harsh criticisms are isolating.
-Island life is isolating enough without deciding that half of the small population surrounding you is “the enemy”.
+Island life is isolating enough without deciding that half of the small population surrounding you is “the enemy.”
 No one likes to feel excluded or misunderstood.
 For the most part, we’re all doing our best.
 No matter how long we’ve lived here, this is currently home and it would feel a helluva lot homier if we could all be more accepting of one another.

 I think it’s important to understand that there’s no such thing as an authentic island experience.
 Why do there have to be stipulations and fine print?
 Living on an island is the one, super cool thing that unites us.
 Though we are all very different people, there is something inside us that we all share – it’s what brought us here, it’s what keeps us here.
-The adventure of living on an island often requires some degree of sacrifice and it’s fun to be able to relate to others who understand exactly what that sacrifice is and why it’s such a worthy tradeoff.
+The adventure of living on an island often requires some degree of sacrifice and it’s fun to be able to relate to others who understand exactly what that sacrifice is and why it’s such a worthy trade-off.
 But this doesn’t mean we’re always going to have the exact same island experience.
 We’re unique individuals who simply share one common denominator.

 For this site, I’d like to ask you to please remember that by writing and sharing their experiences, the writers are putting themselves out there.
 Just because to one woman, island life means barefoot days and dread-locked hair, doesn’t mean she’s saying everyone has to have that exact same experience to be a “real” island woman – it’s simply how things have transpired for her.
 No one here is masquerading as some expert on island life – we’re all just trying to find a bit of humor in it all (and note: the tricky thing about humor is that it is highly subjective by nature).
 In fact, you’ll notice that even when we do our Island Girl list posts, we always use the qualifiers “might” and “if” (You Might Be an Island Girl If…).
 No experience is exactly the same – that’s what’s entertaining about having such a variety of women writing in one space.
 You may not relate to all of them, but perhaps you’ll find one or a few in which you can.
 And even if you can’t, the hope is that you’ll at least be able to share in the comedy being offered up.
 And if you feel like your island perspective isn’t being represented here, why not join in and write with us too?

 Please understand that I’m not saying we don’t want you to share opposing opinions on this site, or in your island life in general.
 Conversation and connection over varying viewpoints are awesome and are what this community is for.
 What I am sharing is simply a wish that we island women (and men) would try to be a bit more accepting of the individuality in one another.
 There is a difference between offering your opinion in a fun, let’s-all-share-things-about-our-experiences-to-connect sort of way, versus a harsh, unnecessarily critical way.
 The words you choose matter.
-And it’s always useful to remember how easily things can be misinterpreted in InternetLand.
+And it’s always useful to remember how easily things can be misinterpreted in Internetland.
 Sharp words, disparaging comments, and general meanness have quite a way of taking away from the fun.
 And this is meant to be a space for fun.
 And laughing.
 That’s it, plain and simple.